paulefoe/dotfiles/README.md

 # dotfiles

-everything in this repo should be considered to have a homa path, basically fo folder .newsboat the full path would ~/.newsboat
+everything in this repo should be considered to have a home path, basically for folder .newsboat the full path would ~/.newsboat